bismuthfoundation/hypernode/doc/registration_rules.md

 hypernode:register

 data
-ip:port:pos_address
+ip:port:pos_address,source=bis_address

-Sent from the dedicated collateral address (controller wallet) to itself
+Sent from the dedicated collateral address (controller wallet) to itself.
+bis_address is that same collateral address, as a double check.

 ### Options